 The purpose of this plan is to define and communicate the Oil and Gas Division's strategic priorities for its monitoring and enforcement efforts.
-The plan confirms many of the Division's current priorities-to ensure public safety and protect the environment-as well as establishing direction for data collection, stakeholder input, and new priorities for fiscal year 2022.
+Those activities are primarily conducted by the Commission's Field Operations in 12 Oil and Gas districts across the state.
+Their monitoring activities and enforcement of Railroad Commission Oil and Gas rules are the focus of this plan.
+The plan confirms many of the Division's current priorities-to ensure public safety and protect the environment-as well as establishing direction for data collection, stakeholder input, and new priorities for fiscal year 2023.